csstree/stylelint-validator/README.md

 ```

 For this example, the plugin will not report warnings for values which is matched the given pattern.
 However, warnings will still be reported for unknown properties.

+## RegExp patterns

+In some cases a more general match patterns are needed instead of exact name matching.
+In such cases a RegExp pattern can be used.

+Since CSS names are an indentifiers which can't contain any RegExp special character, distiguish between a regular name and RegExp is a trivial problem.
+When the plugins meets a string in a ignore pattern list which contains any character other than `a-z` (case-insensitive), `0-9` or `-`, it produce a RegExp using the expression `new RegExp('^(' + pattern + ')$', 'i')`.
+In other words, the pattern should be fully matched case-insensitive.

+To have a full control over a RegExp pattern, a regular RegExp instance or its stringified version (i.e. `"/pattern/flags?"`) can be used.

+- `"foo|bar"` transforms into `/^(foo|bar)$/i`
+- `"/foo|bar/i"` transforms into `/foo|bar/i` (note: it's not the same as previous RegExp, since not requires a full match with a name)
+- `/foo|bar/` used as is (note: with no `i` flag a matching will be case-sensitive which makes no sense in CSS)

 ## License